Nature and people first

 Importantly, the project follows the Diné teaching of ‘T’áá hwó’ ajít’éego’ self reliance or self determination.
 As President Nygren has said, “The Navajo Nation has always been an energy Nation, hands down.
 We don’t live next to Phoenix.
 We don’t live next to metropolitan areas.
 But what we do have is what we’ve always had, energy.
 Whether it’s oil and gas, whether it’s coal, solar, no other tribe can even match us.”

 Former President Jonathan Nez and former Vice President Myron Lizer signed the Navajo Sunrise (Háyoolkáál) Proclamation.
 President Nez said the proclamation “creates a new economic vision for the Navajo people through healing the land, fostering clean energy development and providing leadership for the energy market.”
 He went on to say, “This is nothing new to us as indigenous peoples — being stewards of the land and using what Creator has given us in terms of natural resources.”
 “It’s time for our land to heal and become green again,” said Nez, "What we’re doing today is planting a seed for our future and for our younger generation”.
-Chilchinbeto Chapter has voted to support this type of hydro-electric plant because it brings: jobs, water and economic development.
+Chilchinbeto Chapter has voted to support this type of clean energy hydro-electric storage project because it brings: jobs, water and economic development.

 With the economic development, the project can bring benefits to the Nation, the Chapter, and the local people such as help with: